saujanya-hue/dsai-gate/Calculus-and-Optimization-Readme.md

 ## <a name="articles"></a>Articles

-Read insightful articles on Probability and Statistics to gain additional insights:
+Read insightful articles to gain additional insights:

 [**"Khan Academy Caculus"**](https://www.khanacademy.org/math/calculus-all-old)
   A comprehensive resource for calculus theory and its applications.